Trapped (Jimmy Cliff song): Cliff original

 Cliff recorded "Trapped" as a single that was released in 1972.
 It was released on Island Records and backed with "Struggling Man", although some websites list the two reversed in some markets (the record saw release in areas that included the United Kingdom, Ghana, and the Caribbean region, but not the United States).
 Both songs were written during a downturn in Cliff's career that followed his 1960s hits and preceded the mid-1970s successes of the film The Harder They Come.

 "Trapped" was arranged by Del Newman and produced by Cat Stevens.
 Cliff had recorded Stevens' "Wild World" a couple of years earlier, and here Stevens assembled a production recalling those found on his 1967 album Matthew and Son.
 The artist credit was billed on the 45-rpm label as being from Jimmy Cliff and Jamaica, the latter apparently being the backing group heard on the record.

-Writer Dave Marsh has termed the lyric "a cruel and vivid crescendo that build[s] to the point of snapping and end[s] each verse and chorus with an expostulated 'Trapped!'"
-In contrast, Lindsay Planer of All Music Guide has termed the song "optimistic and funky".
+Writer Dave Marsh has termed the lyrics "a cruel and vivid crescendo that build[s] to the point of snapping and end[s] each verse and chorus with an expostulated 'Trapped!'"
+In contrast, Lindsay Planer of AllMusic has termed the song "optimistic and funky".